ROCm/HIP/CONTRIBUTING.md

     - Use 4 spaces indentation.
 - Capitalization and Naming
     - Prefer camelCase for HIP interfaces and internal symbols.
 Note HCC uses _ for separator.
-      This guideline is not yet consistently followed in HIP code - eventual compliance is aspirational.
     - Member variables should begin with a leading "_".
 This allows them to be easily distinguished from other variables or functions.

 - `{}` placement